 Dutch Corporate Governance Code

 NIBC partly deviates from best practices and principles as laid out in the Code.
 The main deviation is that we do not comply with best practice provision 2.1.7 (iii), that requires that there is at most one supervisory board member who can be considered to be affiliated with a shareholder, or group of affiliated shareholders, who holds more than 10 per cent of the shares in a company.
-Four out of seven members of NIBC’s Supervisory Board qualify as formally independent.
+Four out of six members of NIBC’s Supervisory Board qualify as formally independent.
 The other members are formally not independent, because they are representatives of our shareholder.
 This principle in the Dutch Corporate Governance Code deviates from the policy of the Dutch central bank (DNB) that came into force in 2012.
 DNB’s policy is that at least 50% of the members of a Supervisory Board should be formally independent.
 NIBC complies with the DNB policy.

 The Banking Code